 - Proxy (such as HTTP REST)

 You can consume data by using a Kafka client for a specific language.
-For more information, visit Kafka clients.
+For more information, see Kafka clients.
 DTS provides an example of using the Kafka client for Java to consume data.
 For more information, see Use a Kafka client to consume tracked data.

 <Consumer group account>-<Consumer group ID>, for example,